y8tireu-LLC/.github/profile/README.md

 ## 📜 License

 All our projects are open source and released under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
-Feel free to use, modify, and distribute the code in accordance with the license terms.
+Please feel free to use, modify, and distribute the code according to the license terms.

 ---